 - Manufacturers are authorized by the U.S. Food and Drug Administration (FDA) to market and sell a finished prescription drug product.
 The manufacturer creates the finished drug product from raw active pharmaceutical ingredients (APIs) and other ingredients that can be sourced from other entities.
 Generally, the manufacturer establishes the list price of the drug.
 Brand manufacturers conduct the research and development to develop the drug.
-Generic manufacturers conduct the studies to demonstrate bioequivalence - Wholesalers (i.e., distributors or wholesale distributors) operate nationally or regionally by purchasing finished drug products from the manufacturer and shipping drugs to the pharmacy, physician, or hospital.
-The three major health care distributors in the United States-AmerisourceBergen, Cardinal Health, and McKesson-account for about 90 percent of the overall market.
-Wholesalers that do business in Maryland are required to be permitted by the Maryland Board of Pharmacy.
+Generic manufacturers conduct the studies to demonstrate bioequivalence. - Wholesalers (i.e., distributors or wholesale distributors) operate nationally or regionally by purchasing finished drug products, or some unfinished products for compounding pharmacies, from the manufacturer and shipping drugs to the pharmacy, physician, or hospital.17 The three major health care distributors in the United States-AmerisourceBergen, Cardinal Health, and McKesson-account for about 90 percent of the overall market.^{18,19,20} Wholesalers that do business in Maryland are required to be permitted by the Maryland Board of Pharmacy. - Pharmacies purchase drugs from the wholesaler and dispense the drugs to patients.
+Pharmacies operate under the permitting authority of the Maryland Board of Pharmacy.21 https://healthpolicy.usc.edu/research/flow-of-money-through-the-pharmaceutical-distribution-system/